This document summarizes the FAQs related to high reliability of TiDB.

 Since v3.0.8, TiDB supports modifying the version string of the server by modifying

-Since v4.0, if you deploy TiDB using TiUP, you can also specify the proper version string by executing
+server-version in the configuration file.
+When you deploy TiDB using TiUP, you can also specify the proper version string by executing

 Like MySQL, TiDB supports the SASL protocol for user login authentication and password processing.